Skip to content

 Are MetLife’s annuity income payouts competitive?

-What should I ask before purchasing an annuity with MetLife?
+What should I compare before purchasing an annuity from any carrier?

 About the Author: